harshu4/websokect_chat_app/README.md

 ![Sign up](<Readme_Images/Sign up.png>)

-If any errors occur or invalid information is entered during the registration process, error messages will be displayed as shown below, indicating the specific reason for the account creation failure.
+If any error occurs or invalid information is entered during the registration process, error messages will be displayed as shown below, indicating the specific reason for the account creation failure.

 ![Sign up failure](<Readme_Images/Sign up failed.png>)